 This strawberry filling is made by roasting strawberries in the oven.
 It's a great way to make strawberry jam with less sugar and a more intense flavor.

-How to Bake the Hand Pies
+How to Assemble the Hand Pies

 Now we come to the best part - putting together the strawberry hand pies.

-Chill the pies for 30 minutes.
-Remove them from the refrigerator and brush the top of each pie with the egg wash and cut small slits into the tops of the hand pies.
-The slits allow the steam to escape out the top of the pies.
+Step 17: Chill the pies for 30 minutes.
+Brush each pie with the egg wash and cut small slits into the tops of the hand pies.

 What Strawberries to Use for the Hand Pies

-In Oregon, strawberries such as the Hood, the Seascape, and the Mary’s Peak are juicier and will take longer the cook, but produce a more flavorful jam.
 The Albion Strawberry is the strawberry that you typically see in the grocery stores from California.
 They have less moisture, typically have a white center, and will cook faster than the other berries that I just listed.

 The most important thing about strawberries is to use strawberries that taste good.